 Insurance Isn't a Bank Account

-U.S. consumers spent $477 billion on homeowners, auto and business insurance in 2013, according to ISO, a Verisk Analytics company.
+U.S. consumers spent $528.2 billion on homeowners, auto and business insurance in 2016, according to Insurance Information Institue.
 That's a lot of money to spend on something when you have only a vague idea of what you're getting!
 But, part of the problem is that insurance doesn't work like other products or financial services that we pay for.